 Sleeping for free at these highway rest areas is possibly the most convenient method when long-hauling it across the country.
 That’s because you don’t have to drive very far off the highway to get to a rest area.
 In addition, there are always plenty of parking spaces, 24/7 bathroom facilities are available, and drinking water is usually nearby.

 The downside of overnight parking at rest areas is that not every rest area allows parking overnight.
-And if it is allowed, most areas will restrict your parking to not more than 8 hours.
-However, our experience is that the ‘8-hour’ rule isn’t strictly enforced and can usually be stretched out to a 12 hour period.
+And if it is permitted, most areas will restrict your parking to not more than 8 hours.
+However, our experience is that the ‘8-hour’ rule isn’t strictly enforced and can usually be stretched out to a 12-hour period.

-Again, it’s best to consult review sites, like FreeCampSites.net to plan in advance which rest area you want to stay at.
+Again, it’s best to consult review sites, like FreeCampSites.net,, to plan which rest area you want to stay at.

 To successfully stealth camp means evading the attention of the police, would-be thieves, and curious neighbors and usually involves sleeping in a vehicle that doesn’t overtly look like a camper.
 Hence the “stealth”.